 Common questions about online gambling sites in Maryland.

-Sports betting was recently legalized in Maryland, so sites will be launching soon.
+Sports betting in Maryland is live.
 Online casinos and poker games are still illegal.

 No. Online poker sites, such as WSOP, are illegal in Maryland.
 The recent sports betting legislation does not include online poker.